vectorgraphics/v3d/README.md

 Each header entry consists of
 1. `UINT`: Header key;
-2. `UINT`: length of the content measured in units of 4-byte words.
-Call this length `n`.
-For example, `n=2` for a header with one double-precision number;
+2. `UINT`: Length `n` of the content measured in units of 4-byte words.
+For example, `n=2` for a header containing one double-precision number;
-3. `WORDxn`: The header content of length `n` words of types dependent on the header key.
+3. `WORDxn`: The header content of length `n` words of types that depend on the header key.

 See [V3D header types](https://raw.githubusercontent.com/vectorgraphics/asymptote/HEAD/v3dheadertypes.csv) for the list of V3D headers and their corresponding keys.